sipeed/MaixPy/docs/doc/en/modules/bluetooth.md

 ![](../../assets/maixcam_pro_enable_ble.png)

-> Note: The following section demonstrates basic Bluetooth usage via the command line.
-For more advanced development needs, we encourage you to explore further on your own!
+> The following section demonstrates basic Bluetooth use from the command line.
+Building a complete Bluetooth application also requires choosing a profile and handling pairing, permissions, and reconnect behavior.

 ## Enabling Bluetooth